danielpmorton/pyastrobee/readme.md

 - [ ] Figure out more TODOs

 ### In Progress:
+- [ ] Load the ISS and astrobee with all textures applied
+  - [ ] Document all steps too (finish vhacd info)
 - [ ] Get correct physical properties for cargo bag (check on weird inertia?)

 ### Backlog/Optional: